Getting our coastal economy moving following Covid-19The latest updates, events and information

 Please send us your questions for the panel before the event, and come prepared for a discussion on what your business needs in order to recover and how, together, we can help the economy move again.

 The second webinar in our series will explore the impact that the lockdown has had on young people with a particular focus on skills and employment.
+Please visit again for the date announcement.

 The DISTRICT AND BOROUGH COUNCILS across coastal West Sussex are administering a number of elements of the Government’s business support package as follows: